Collect Delinea Single Sign-On (SSO) logs

 """

-Lambda function to fetch Delinea Centrify SSO audit events and store them in S3
+Cloud Run function triggered by Pub/Sub to fetch Delinea Centrify SSO audit events and write to GCS.

 """